 - Rather than doing a blanket discount, consider creating a bundle of products that also integrates discounts.
 This can create a sense of scarcity and uniqueness to drive people to purchase during the holiday shopping season without cannibalizing other sales.

-- More importantly, using a bundle promotion strategy can increase your average order value compared to simply discounting one off purchases on your website.
+- More importantly, using a bundle promotion strategy can increase your average order value compared to merely discounting one-off purchases on your website.

 In addition to making the offer compelling for customers, it’s incredibly important to know your profitability during this time.

 - Most experts recommend a 1 to 3 or 1 to 5 mark up even during the holiday.
 This allows you to cover the increased customer acquisition cost that you will experience during this time while still driving a reasonable profit.

 - With that said, you can usually afford to be a little less profitable than usual during this holiday shopping season if you have a great life cycle strategy in place to turn these first-time purchases into ongoing purchases with a high lifetime value.

 The bottom line is you need to have a compelling offer that works for your customers and works for you as a business.